grd888/scanme/README.md

 #### **Modularity**

 The use of protocol interface achieves a certain amount of modularity such that the main logic is not dependent on the external services e.g. the OCR Service.
-For example we can replace Google ML Kit with another library without affecting the main logic.
+For example we can replace VisionKit with Google ML Kit without affecting the main logic.